alpsarikisla/alpsarikisla/README.md

 ### Hi there 👋
-I am Alp Sarıkışla.
-I work on software development and give training.
-I am interested in all areas of informatics, but I mostly develop projects with C# and Python language.
+<p>I am Alp Sarıkışla.</p> <p>I work on software development and give training.
+I am interested in all areas of informatics, but I mostly develop projects with C# and Python language.</p>
 <!--
 **alpsarikisla/alpsarikisla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.